goat-community/goat-docs/docs/map/layers.md

 :::tip tip

-You can manage all your datasets in the [Data Explorer](../workspace/data_explorer).
+You can manage all your datasets in the [Datasets page](../workspace/datasets).

 :::